Water, Water, Everywhere

-Water is vital to the success of gardens, because it is vital to the continuation of all life on the planet.
+Water is vital to the success of gardens as well as the continuation of all life on the planet.
 Nothing grows without water.
 Nothing thrives without water.
-Living organisms require adequate water, which means water of both sufficient quantity and quality.
+Living organisms require adequate water that is of sufficient quantity and quality.
 As global resources dwindle, it’s important to acknowledge that careful use and reuse of water resources is critical to the overall state of the planet.

 Fresh Water is Disappearing